 Contracts

-Mosaic services use a design-first approach for messaging definition.
+Mosaic services use a design-first approach for messaging definitions.
 Messaging is described in the form of contracts.
 JSON Schema files define each command and event message payload.
 The AsyncAPI specification is used to document for every payload which RabbitMQ routing key and target queue to use.

 Messaging contracts are not only playing the role of a single source of truth but also: